-AMSCA provides two annual scholarships:
+AMSCA provides three scholarships:

 - AMSCA Endowment for Scholarly Activity

 The AMSCA Endowment for Scholarly Activity was established to support clinical research and or special projects undertaken by active duty, USAR, ARNG, and retired or former Specialist Corps (SP) officers at the AMSCA general meeting in 2001.
 The award range is $100-2000.

 The Nannie Rudd Evans Endowment was established in 2013, with an endowment given by Mrs. Charlotte Evans Floyd, sister of Nannie Evans, from the estate of COL Nannie Evans.
 The recipient must be a dietitian, active duty, USAR, ARNG, retired or former AMSC officer.
 This endowment is to support clinical research, education and or special projects undertaken by the dietitian.
 The award range is $100-2000.